Last Updated on May 28, 2026

 Rent a room

 You can rent out furnished accommodation in your home under the rent a room scheme and earn up to £7,500 per year tax-free.
-To learn more about this, visit the HMRC page at: Rent a room in your home: The Rent a Room Scheme – GOV.UK
+You can learn more about this by visiting HMRC’s website:

 Marriage allowance

 The marriage allowance lets you transfer up to £1,260 of your personal allowance to your partner, potentially reducing their tax by up to £252.
 To be eligible for this allowance, the lower earner of the couple usually needs to earn less than the personal allowance of £12,570.
-You can find out more at HMRC’s website: Marriage Allowance: How it works – GOV.UK

 Tax structuring strategies